zyedidia/micro/runtime/syntax/README.md

 # Syntax Files

 Here are micro's syntax files.
+You can copy any of these to `~/.config/micro/syntax` and adjust however you like.
+Most of them originate from Nano, specifically from [this repository](https://github.com/scopatz/nanorc).

 Each yaml file specifies how to detect the filetype based on file extension or header (first line of the line).
 In addition, a signature can be provided to help resolving ambiguities when multiple matching filetypes are detected.